 General notes on construction

-- As lawns begin to green up and mowing season begins, please use caution when working in areas that are rocky or uneven.
+- Please use caution when doing yard work in areas that are rocky or uneven.
 In some areas gravel may need to be raked out of the yard before mowing.
 Because the curb, gutter, and roadway work will again disturb these areas, the contractor will not perform final grading and re-seeding until late summer or early fall.

 - Please do not disturb stakes or flags that have been placed within the right of way.
 These markers indicate the location of underground utilities.
-If markers are moved or damaged then the utilities must be re-marked, which will delay construction and add to the cost of the project.
+If markers are removed then the utilities must be re-marked and may be inadvertently damaged, which will delay construction and add to the cost of the project.

 - Please do not disturb materials within the right of way, such as manholes, castings, and pipes, and please avoid any piping or tubing that extends up from the ground.
 Again, damage to these items will delay construction and add to the cost of the project.